digitaldesignlabs/talisman/README.md

 });
 ```

-The `minify-html-stream` project currently is really basic and cautious.
+The `minify-html-stream` project currently is basic and very cautious.
 [You can make it better](https://github.com/digitaldesignlabs/minify-html-stream).

 ## Simple Demos ##
 ```bash